 War on Wheels was about the men and women (including my father and mother) who mechanised the Army in WW2; MacRoberts Reply, is the story of an aircraft, the woman who bought her and the men who flew her; Ordnance explores what some of those people in my first book and others experienced in supplying the Army in WW1.
-My current work in progress is about William Smith Williams who discovered Charlotte Bronte; my next looks at men who served in both wars.
+Charlotte Brontë’s Devotee is about William Smith Williams who discovered her genius.
+My next looks at Soldiers Who Armed an Army.
 They are all people’s stories.

 A Perry wrote reviews of both books on Amazon and had read Ordnance first.
 This is what was written:

 A Good Look at a Something Often Overlooked

 A good book, easily read, and with plenty of photographs.
 This gives an overview of the organisation that developed to support the British Army in the field during World War One.
 It generally avoids statistics, using instead photographs to illustrate the scale of the effort and particular aspects.
 The use of short chapters and general layout also makes it easy to read in bursts.

 The review of War on Wheels is similar and equally pleasing.

 I should not offer only positive reviews for there is a negative one to which I respond after it: